hydrologie/xhydro/docs/installation.rst

          conda env create -f environment-dev.yml
          conda activate xhydro-dev
-         make dev
+         make development

-    If you are on Windows, replace the ``make dev`` command with the following:
+    If you are on Windows, replace the ``make development`` command with the following:

     .. code-block:: console

+       	python -m pip install --group dev
-        python -m pip install -e .[all]
+        python -m pip install --no-user --editable . prek install

     Even if you do not intend to contribute to `xHydro`, we favor using `environment-dev.yml` over `environment.yml` because it includes additional packages that are used to run all the examples provided in the documentation.
 If for some reason you wish to install the `PyPI` version of `xHydro` into an existing Anaconda environment (*not recommended if requirements are not met*), only run the last command above.